escattone/txpool/README.rst

 Summary
 -------

-A persistent process pool for use with
+A Python persistent process pool for use with
 `Twisted <http://twistedmatrix.com>`__.
 Provides the ability to run Python callables asynchronously within a pool of persistent processes, as long as the callable, its arguments, and its return value are all